Equivalent models of derived stacks: The Dold--Kan correspondence

 \end{definition} We have the following key property of free algebras over a Fermat theory: \begin{lemma} Let \(A=\FF(V)\) be a free algebra over a Fermat theory \(\Tc\) induced by a free \(T_0\)-module \(V.\) Then the kernel \(\ol{A}\) of the augmentation map is a quasiregular ideal. \end{lemma} \begin{proof} The first condition is evident from the Fermat property (Definition \ref{def:Fermat_over_R}).
 Indeed, \(\ol{A}/\ol{A}^2\) is canonically isomorphic to \(V\) by a Taylor series argument and hence it is a flat module over \(T_0.\) Let \(V=T_0\la e_i\ra_{i\in I}.\) We denote by \(\{e_i^0\}_{i\in I}\) the generators of the algebra \(A\) corresponding to the aforementioned base of \(V.\) To show the isomorphism \eqref{eq:quasireg_ideal}, consider the following classical (Koszul) free resolution of the \(A\)-module \(T_0:\)

 Here \(d_j\) acts by the Koszul rule:

 Taking the tensor product \(K_\bullet(A,T_0)\otimes T_0\) clearly annihilates the differentials and thus we have the isomorphism

 \end{proof} \begin{proof}[Proof of Theorem \ref{thm:conn_Fermat}] We start by observing that if \(\A\) is a cellular simplicial algebra over \(\Tc\) then it is free in each degree.
 Moreover, the degree-wise restriction of the canonical augmentation \(\A\to T_0\) constructed in Definition \ref{def:aug_ideal_Fermat} coincides with the canonical augmentation of free \(\Tc\)-algebras.
 Consider the augmentation ideal \(\ol{\A}\) of the algebra \(\A.\) By Lemma \ref{lem:quasireg_Fermat}, \(\ol{\A}_k\) is quasiregular for each \(k.\) Additionally, \(\ol{\A}_0=0\) by the assumption that \(\A\) is reduced.
-Thus we can apply \cite[Theorem 6.12]{quillen1970co} (for a detailed proof see \cite[Theorem 8.8]{quillen1968homology}) which implies that \(\ol{\A}^r\) is~\((r-1)\)-connected. \end{proof}
+Thus we can apply the result of Quillen \cite[Theorem 6.12]{quillen1970co} (for a detailed proof see Quillen \cite[Theorem 8.8]{quillen1968homology}) which implies that \(\ol{\A}^r\) is~\((r-1)\)-connected. \end{proof}